 - Attached Housing shall have three-color schemes minimum. - 4.A.2.9.b Roof Colors: Roof colors shall be selected from the defined palette.
 Manufacturer crossovers are acceptable only if they maintain the roof color criteria. - Attached Housing projects shall have one roof color or blend. - 4.A.2.9.c Building Colors: Each color scheme shall have a minimum of three different colors not counting the roof or any masonry material.
 All field colors shall be different with a discernable difference between them.
 Schemes utilizing a primary and secondary field color shall have a 15% LRV spread between them.
 Only one third of the color schemes may use the same fascia color.
 Only one third of the color schemes may use the same trim color.
 All accent colors are to be different.

 4.A.2.9.d Masonry:

-• Attached Housing projects must integrate a masonry material or other approved accent material.
+• Attached Housing projects shall have a masonry material integral to the design of the project.